Luis Robert Player Props: White Sox vs. Braves

 Luis Robert At The Plate

-- In 33 games this season (37.1%), Robert has picked up an RBI, and in 12 of those games (13.5%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- In 36.7% of his games this season, Robert has had at least one RBI.
+He's picked up more than one in 13.3% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.